akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry turned, his eyes wary.

 Roger inclined his head.
 ‘Your lordship studied at Salisbury Cathedral, and did well.
-Your son, Godfrey Fitzroy, has now completed his own studies.
-The canons speak highly of his learning.
-He reads Latin, writes a fair charter, and can argue a point of canon law without losing his temper.‘ A thin smile.
+Your son, Godfrey Fitzroy, reads Latin, writes a fair charter, and can argue a point of canon law without losing his temper.‘ A thin smile.
 ‘More than I could say for many a knight.‘

 Something flickered in Henry’s face.
 Pride?
 Surprise?
 He said nothing.